linkerd/website/linkerd.io/content/2/tasks/automating-injection.md

 [Automatic proxy injection](/2/features/proxy-injection/) is implemented with an [admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks).
-There are a couple things to note about this feature:
+There are a few things to note about this feature:

+- As of versions stable-2.4.0 and edge-19.4.5 this feature is enabled by default.

 - Adding the annotation on a namespace will not automatically update all the resources.
 You will need to update the resources in this namespace (e.g.,